Saki (musician): Mixx and Mary's Blood: 2010–2022

 While majoring in Chinese at university, Saki made her professional debut in July 2010 as a member of the all-female rock trio Mixx alongside vocalist Asuka and drummer Jackson.
 Record label Exellex released their first two singles, "Agepoyo Let's Go!" and "Bye 3", on October 13 and the band played their first concert on October 29.
 A third single, "Heavy Metal Sweets", was released on January 12, 2011.
 All three were composed by Kiyoshi (hide with Spread Beaver).
 Saki participated in the Muon no Yaon charity event hosted by Show-Ya on May 7, 2011.
 Admission was free but donations were encouraged to aid recovery from the 2011 Tōhoku earthquake and tsunami, which is the reason the concert used as little electricity as possible.
-Mixx ended in May 2011, before the June 8 release of their fourth single "Lil' Devil's Lullaby" and August 10 release of their self-titled album; both of which Saki appears on.
+Mixx disbanded in May 2011, before the June 8 release of their fourth single "Lil' Devil's Lullaby" and August 10 release of their self-titled album; both of which Saki appears on.
 In August 2011, Saki started the Vocaloid trio Re:Maker with bassist Fin and drummer Anri.
-They released the mini-album Neo-Invasion on August 25, 2012, but have not been active since 2013.
+They released the mini-album Neo-Invasion on August 25, 2012, but have not been active since June 2013, as the members became busy with other projects.

 In 2012, Saki joined the all-female heavy metal band Mary's Blood.
 She already knew the members, who were also previously in Destrose, before they asked her to audition when their guitarists were leaving.
 She has since become the main composer of songs in the band.
 Mary's Blood performed their first international show in Houston, Texas at Anime Matsuri 2013, and then signed to major record label Nippon Columbia for the release of their first album Countdown to Evolution on August 20, 2014.
 Readers of heavy metal magazine Burrn! voted Mary's Blood second place in its best new artist category.
 The band switched to Victor Entertainment for their second album, Bloody Palace on October 7, 2015.
 Mary's Blood switched labels again for their fourth album Revenant, released on April 18, 2018 by Tokuma Japan Communications.
 After two studio more albums, Mary's Blood began an indefinite hiatus on April 9, 2022.